 Are you concerned with maintaining a healthy complexion while growing older?

 Meet collagen, a protein that plays a large role in that quest.
-Incredibly, collagen makes up 70% of our skin’s composition.
-In fact, collagen is the most abundant protein that the body provides, one that is also present in connective tissues to support joint comfort, helping us to stay active.** Think of collagen as the “scaffolding” of your body.
-Collagen is necessary to help us not only look good but feel good.**
+Incredibly, collagen makes up approximately 70% of the dry weight of the dermal layer of the skin.
+In fact, collagen is the most abundant protein that the body provides, one that is also present in connective tissues to support joint comfort, helping us to stay active.* Think of collagen as the “scaffolding” of your body.
+Collagen is necessary to help us not only look good but feel good.*

 Types of Collagen

 There are more than 16 types of collagen; and 80 – 90% of collagen in the body comes from types I, II, and III.
 Here’s where we can find these types of collagen, plus a couple of extras:

 - Type I: present in scar tissue, skin, bones, and tendons

 - Type III: present in skin, muscle, blood vessels, connective tissue fibers

 - Type IV: present in “basement membranes” that form barriers